luciabarb/RiboScanner/README.md

 eTIS model is a deep learning model that predicts leaky scanning given a 5'UTR sequence.
 The sequence should include the putative Translation Initiation Site (TIS) and the surrounding sequence.

+The eTIS model was trained on sequences between 30 bp and 130 bp, so we recommend not exceeding this range.

 # Installation

 Optionally, create a new environment for **eTIS_model** :